Lazarus: Rending the Veil

 In part, for Jesus, his identity resides in how he conducts himself, or perhaps better stated, how he walks.
 Jesus’ solutions lie beyond the veil, and we observe him walking there often.
 Likewise, our real solutions will carry much of the flavor of this walk beyond the veil.
 Real answers to life’s problems lie in the realm many choose not to visit.
 They never tread beyond the veil.
 Their soul nature as a child of God remains undeveloped.*

-*“Blessed are the peacemakers, for they shall be called the children of God,” (Mt.
-5.9). “…the good seed are the children of the kingdom,” (Mt.
+*“Blessed are the peacemakers, for they shall be called the children of God (Mt.
+5.9). “…the good seed are the children of the kingdom (Mt.
 13.38).

 John 11.4, “…sickness is not unto death, but for the glory of God, that the Son of God might be glorified thereby,” is often analyzed relative to Christ’s identity or the divine nature of Jesus.
 The Essene believed the Messiah would be a heaven-sent being.* The Messiah was sent by God.
 He oversees the sons of God (disciples and others), the children of God (true believers), and those who may lack a greater insight but have committed.
-All converts were welcome, for God and His son accept all people.
+All converts were welcome, for God and His Son accepted all people.

 See, Jn.
 12.45,49, 20.21; Lk.
 10.16, 4.18; Mk.
 9.37.

 Not to be too harsh on the disciples, but they seem able to extend only their working minds.
 They react to the obvious.
 They follow after Jesus, that is true, but the pathway eludes them.
 The disciples seldom rend the veil to discover that which underneath moves all things.
 Scripture reflects that this is often the case with the disciples—they see the world with their eyes, but their minds rarely capture the vision.
-The angst of the disciples is addressed in 11.9.
+The angst of the disciples is addressed in Jn.
+11.9.
 Jesus responds to the disciples with spiritual insight, for he speaks about walking in the light so that the feet may not stumble, and he finishes by saying, “But if one walks in the night, he stumbles, because the light is not in him (10).”

 *Jn.
 16.33, “These things I have spoken unto you, that in me ye might have peace.
 In the world ye shall have tribulation: but be of good cheer; I have overcome the world.”
-Comment: overcome the prince of this world; overcome the children of this world and the circumstances they create, suggesting spiritual wisdom.
+Comment: overcome the prince of this world; overcome the children of this world and the circumstances they create, suggesting that Jesus has spiritual wisdom.

 §